scalableinternetservices/ucsb_website/project3.md

 Below are a list of events that you must support and implement.
 The `data` field of all events must be JSON.
-All events have a unique ID which is included as part of the SSE protocal, and not part of the `data` attribute.
+All events have a unique ID which is included as part of the SSE protocol, and not part of the `data` attribute.

 ### Disconnect